 I ate the candy after.

-Green Bean and Quinoa Salad with Maple Citrus Dressing
+Green Bean Quinoa Salad + Homemade Maple Citrus Dressing

 - 1 lb green beans